google/opendocs/project_archetypes/edit.md

 - Modifying links and cross references between documents (as in a new or modified table of contents)
 - Deleting documentation

-Most projects won't do all of these steps.
+Most projects won’t do all of these steps.
 Choose the ones that make the most sense for your software project, available skills and resources, and timeline.

 ### Out of scope